cjsquared-dev/vehicle_builder_challenge/README.md

 ## Usage

-Simply invoke npm spart and the CLI will prompt questions to help build the vehicle of your choice!
+Simply invoke npm start and the CLI will prompt questions to help build the vehicle of your choice!

 Please see Video walkthrough:  https://drive.google.com/file/d/1dPYUphC3glwQkkdNWL_F1XI69XFlEr3f/view